 When deciding whether to buy a shirt, a potential supporter should perceive that their money will make an immediate, measurable impact on your goals.
 Explain what shirt proceeds will specifically accomplish.
 If this campaign is helping impact a community or cause for good, talk about it.
 Engage your audience in the bigger picture of what you are doing by sharing an image, gif or video related to your campaign’s mission.

 Bonfire sells and prints shirts from your campaign in batches to help you maximize sales.
 Take advantage of the batch deadline to develop a sense of urgency with your buyers.
 Encourage supporters to purchase before it’s too late.
 Be sure to let people know when the current batch of your campaign is winding down so that folks on the fence will be reminded to purchase.

 Let your buyers know how the campaign is going.
-Let them know when you hit the minimum number of sales needed to print and that they’ll be getting their shirt.
-Then update them as you near certain sales milestones, or when you’re almost to your shirt sales goal!
+Keep them updated as you near certain sales milestones, or when you’re almost to your shirt sales goal.
 People get more excited to buy when they feel like their purchase is making a difference.

 Statistically, Facebook has the best conversion rate for Bonfire campaign sales.
 Over 53% of buyers come through campaign links posted on Facebook.
 There are a number of ways to reach your potential buyers on Facebook.
 Reflect on your Target Audience research to assess which options are right for you.